Lendefi (new) (LDFI) Price Hits $0.0004 on Major Exchanges

 Buying and Selling Lendefi (new)

-It is usually not currently possible to purchase alternative cryptocurrencies such as Lendefi (new) directly using U.S. dollars.
-Investors seeking to trade Lendefi (new) should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Lendefi (new) using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Lendefi (new) directly using US dollars.
+Investors seeking to acquire Lendefi (new) should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Lendefi (new) using one of the exchanges listed above.

 Receive News & Updates for Lendefi (new) Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lendefi (new) and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.